Pashley Manor Gardens

 Café with Terrace serving delicious homemade lunches, scones and cakes; Sculpture and Art Exhibition; Gift Shop; Plant Sales; Group rates; Free coach parking; Coach driver incentives.

-Opening Times: 1st April – 30th September 2017.
+Opening Times: 31st March to 29th September.
 Tuesday to Saturday, Bank Holiday Mondays and Special Event Days, 10am to 5pm.

-Tours/Events: Tulip Festival 21st April every day to 6th May; Dahlia Days 5th to 10th September – please see website or call for details of other special events.
+Dahlia Days 5th to 15th September – please see website or call for details of other special events.
 Pre-booked tours of the garden available.

 Coach Parking: Yes.